The Scrub Daddy Origin Story

 Her investment proved incredibly successful, as Lori Greiner made at least 100 times her initial investment, earning tens of millions of dollars from Scrub Daddy alone.

-Scrub Daddy left the shark tank with the deal with Lori Greiner and finalized the deal soon after the Show.
+Scrub Daddy left the Shark Tank with a deal with Lori Greiner and finalized the deal soon after the Show.
 It received a lot of customer attention after the Show premiered in 2012.

 Since its Shark Tank debut, Scrub Daddy’s success has been extraordinary.
 As of 2025, the company is valued at $250 million, with annual sales exceeding $220 million.
 Its lifetime sales have surpassed $926 million, making it one of the most successful investments in Shark Tank history.